ZachSaucier/Just-Read/README.md

 Just Read
 =========

-This is a Chrome extension made at [UGA Hacks](http://ugahacks.herokuapp.com/) Fall 2015 with the purpose of making articles on any given websites more readable and attractive, removing the distractions.
+ The purpose of this project is to make articles on any given websites more readable and attractive, removing the distractions including hiding ads from vision.